pqpo/PLock/README.md

 ## Usage

-- Step 1.
-Get a default PLock object, and you can also create one by yourself.
+- Step 1. get a default PLock object, and you can also create one by yourself.
-- Step 2.
-Acquire locks.
+- Step 2. acquire locks.
-- Step 3.
-Unlock.
+- Step 3. unlock.
-- Step 4.
-Release if necessary.
+- Step 4. release if necessary.

 For example: